MoonPay Buys Sodot for $100 Million, Launches Institutional Unit Led by Caroline Pham

 Summary

-- MoonPay said it acquired Sodot in a deal valued at $100 million and is ramping up its institutional business.
+- MoonPay said it acquired Sodot in a $100 million deal and is stepping up its push into institutional business.

-- MoonPay said it is accelerating expansion through M&A, including the acquisitions of Sodot, Iron, Helio, and Meso.
+- MoonPay said it is accelerating business expansion through M&A, including acquisitions of Sodot, Iron, Helio and Meso.

 Forecast Trend Report by Period

-Crypto payments firm MoonPay has acquired key-management infrastructure provider Sodot and is making a full-scale push into the institutional market.
+Crypto payments company MoonPay has acquired key-management infrastructure firm Sodot for $100 million and is expanding further into institutional business.

-The company said April 29 that it bought Sodot in a deal valued at $100 million, The Block reported.
-The transaction was recently completed through a stock swap.
+The company announced the acquisition on April 29, citing a report from The Block.
+The transaction, valued at $100 million, was recently completed through a share swap.

-MoonPay also announced the launch of a new division, MoonPay Institutional.
+MoonPay also launched a new division, MoonPay Institutional, on the same day.
 The unit will serve institutions entering the digital-asset market, including banks, asset managers, trading firms and exchanges.

-Caroline Pham, the former acting chair of the U.S. Commodity Futures Trading Commission, will lead the business.
+Caroline Pham, the former acting chair of the US Commodity Futures Trading Commission, will lead the division.
 She joined MoonPay in December 2025 as chief legal officer and chief administrative officer.

 MoonPay plans to use Sodot's technology as the security backbone of its institutional business.
-Sodot has protected more than $50 billion in transactions and more than 10 million wallets, according to The Block.
+Sodot has secured more than $50 billion in transactions and more than 10 million wallets, according to The Block.

-MoonPay has been accelerating acquisitions as it expands.
-It previously bought stablecoin infrastructure company Iron for more than $100 million and acquired Solana-based payments company Helio for $175 million.
-It later acquired payments startup Meso.
+MoonPay has been speeding up dealmaking to expand its business.
+It previously acquired stablecoin infrastructure firm Iron for more than $100 million and bought Solana-based payments company Helio for $175 million.
+The company later acquired payments startup Meso.

 JOON HYOUNG LEE